bhudgens/blog/_posts/2017-03-04-using-a-drone-for-photos.md

   - Drone Rules
 ---

 Drones are a new and exciting option for taking photos and video in locations otherwise unreachable.
-Some folks have been reckless and/or considerate with their drones.
+Some folks have been reckless and/or inconsiderate with their drones.
 Some folks do not respect the safety aspects.
 This has caused friction with the average public who don't adopt change easily.

 ## Photos With A Drone